shibatch/grantback/README.md

 2. Copyright Clarity: Simply reacting to content doesn't automatically grant the necessary rights.
 This license aims to provide a clear permission pathway.
 3. Supporting Growth: For many streamers (especially those building their audience), having their content reacted to by others can significantly boost visibility and engagement.
 This license is designed to actively encourage such interactions.
 4. Enabling Dialogue and Response: The grant-back feature ensures that the original Licensor can respond to, feature, or otherwise engage with reactions to their content, which is particularly useful for addressing misleading or bad-faith reactions and fostering a balanced conversation.
-5. Controlled Sharing: By limiting reuse to specific platforms (Twitch and YouTube), Licensors can better manage the spread of their content beyond their desired ecosystems.
+5. Controlled Sharing: By limiting reuse to specific platforms (e.g., Twitch and YouTube), Licensors can better manage the spread of their content beyond their desired ecosystems.

 **What's in This Repository?**